Obama pushes state Medicaid expansion in healthcare hub Nashville

 NASHVILLE, Tenn.
 (Reuters) - Fresh from another Supreme Court validation of his landmark healthcare law, President Barack Obama visited healthcare hub Nashville, Tennessee on Wednesday to push state governments to expand the Medicaid health program for the poor.

-Obamacare, as the president’s law is known, envisions a major expansion of the program, but nearly half of all U.S. states, mostly Republican-controlled, have rejected that part of the law.
-The Tennessee legislature voted against an expansion in February, joining 21 other states in doing so.
+Obamacare, as the president’s law is known, envisions a major expansion of the program, but nearly half of all U.S. states, mostly Republican-controlled, have rejected that part of the law and opted out of a Medicaid expansion.

+The Tennessee legislature voted against an expansion in February and a total of 22 states have made such a stand.

-Without expansion, 6.9 million low-income Americans, including 292,000 in Tennessee, will not get Medicaid assistance, said the Kaiser Family Foundation.
+Without expansion, 6.9 million low-income Americans will not get Medicaid assistance, said the Kaiser Family Foundation.

-Taking questions at an elementary school, Obama urged Republicans state legislators to “open your hearts and think about the people here in Tennessee who are working hard and struggling and just need a little bit of help.”

-In total, states that have opted out of Obamacare’s Medicaid expansion turned down $472.1 billion in federal funds that would have been used for that purpose in 2014 through 2024, said Kaiser.
+White House spokesman Josh Earnest told reporters traveling to Nashville on Air Force One that Obama’s visit was meant to send a message to Tennessee and the other opt-out states.

+“The hope is that we will put pressure on those individuals, and it’s been almost all Republicans, who have put political interests ahead of the health of their citizens,” Earnest said.

 Shares in Nashville-based HCA, which accounts for 4 percent to 5 percent of all in-patient care in the United States, rose 10.6 percent on the Supreme Court decision on Thursday that upheld Obamacare’s insurance premium tax subsidy system.